erikmcguire/zuco_attention/README.md

 BERT/HuggingFace (PyTorch).

-Code and data can be found in the supplementary material [here](https://www.aclweb.org/anthology/2021.cmcl-1.26/).
+Code and data specific to relation classification can also be found in the supplementary material [here](https://www.aclweb.org/anthology/2021.cmcl-1.26/).